-- Begin the lab course when the semester begins. - Check your lab kit for all enclosed items when it arrives.
+- Begin the lab course when the semester begins. - Order your lab kits from the MSU Bookstore BEFORE the course starts.
+Check your lab kit for all enclosed items when it arrives.
 Contact the MSU Bookstore immediately if all items are not present and intact - Answer questions appropriately: Some lab report answers may be given without full sentence structure where appropriate to the questions asked, but must clearly answer all parts for the question, contain correct spelling and display appropriate grammar and word usage.
 Answers to other questions, such as essay questions or short answer questions, which ask students to "explain", "compare" or "describe", should display appropriate sentence structure and logical development of thought.
 Every single answer needs to be put into your own words.
 Copy and paste is plagiarism and will receive a score of ZERO. - Check your Mayville State email and the ANNOUNCEMENTS forum on the course home page a minimum of three times weekly to remain current on course information and changes.